In this article, you’ll learn:

 On their mission to democratize entrepreneurship at a global scale, YSpace is helping over 500 startups find their niche, target audiences, and create MVPs in the company of a tight-knit, supportive community.
 They’re using Disco to do so, and you can read our interview with Entrepreneurship Manager Nafis Ahmed.

-Read how YSpace is using Disco and helping the small business community of tomorrow further learning and democratize entrepreneurship in their successful course at York University.
+Read how YSpace is using Disco and helping the small business community of tomorrow further learning and democratize entrepreneurship in their successful online course at York University.